Colorado-Mesa-University-Cybersecurity/DeepLearning-IDS/RESULTS_fastai.md

 # Fast.ai Results Details

-`Note that this document is still under development and tests are being ran`
+`Note that this document is still under development and tests are being ran
+ - Clayton`

 ## Brief Results